HD 140283: Age and significance

 Because HD 140283 is neither on the main sequence nor is a red giant, its early position in the Hertzsprung–Russell diagram has been interpreted with its data and theoretical models of stellar evolution based on quantum mechanics and the observations of processes in millions of stars to infer its apparent old age.
 For field stars (as opposed to stars in clusters), it is rare to know a star's luminosity, surface temperature, and composition precisely enough to get a well-constrained value for its age.
 Because of their relative scarcity, this is even rarer for a population II star such as HD 140283.
 A study published in 2013 used the Fine Guidance Sensors of NASA's Hubble Space Telescope to measure a precise parallax (and therefore distance and luminosity) for the star.
 This information was used to estimate an age for the star of 14.46±0.8 billion years.
 Due to the uncertainty in the value, this age for the star would possibly conflict with the calculated age of the Universe as determined by the final 2018 Planck satellite results of 13.787±0.020 billion years.
-Subsequent models of its stellar evolution have suggested revision of the star's age to 13.7 billion years or 12 billion years, and an asteroseismic analysis provide a more precise value of 14.2 billion years.
+Subsequent models of its stellar evolution have suggested revision of the star's age to 13.7 billion years or 12 billion years, and an asteroseismic analysis provided a more accurate value of 14.2±0.4 billion years.

 Dubbed the "Methuselah Star" by the popular press due to its age, the star must have formed soon after the Big Bang and is one of the oldest stars known as of 2021.
 The search for such very iron-poor stars has shown they are almost all anomalies in globular clusters and the Galactic Halo.
 This accords with a narrative that they are rare survivors of their generation.
 If so, the apparent visual data of the oldest of these enables us to put an upper limit on the date of the reionization (first star formation) phase of the Universe independently of theories and evidence of the first few million years after the Big Bang.
 Most stars from population II and population III are no longer observable.